Wasala/organizer/file_organization_planner_agent/prompt.md

 * **Do not** move or rename files yourself.
 * Iterate tool calls until you can append **useful ClusterNotes** (for similar files) and **AnchorNotes** (for the anchor).
 * If evidence is missing, still append notes but include **low Confidence** and set **ReviewNeeded=true** with a clear rationale.
+* For each file given to you, append both cluter notes and anchor notes as two seperate calls to the tool append_organization_notes given to you